SvetlanaRedkina/SvetlanaRedkina/README.md

 - 👋 Hi, I’m Svetlana
+- Glad to see you here!
-- 👀 I work in Data Analytics
+- 👀 I work in Data Analytics.
 - 🌱 Programming Languages I 'speak':
 - Python
 - SQL